24 Oct All You Need To Know About UAE Flag Day

 The flag has serious laws governing it.
 You cannot just treat it as you do with your clothes or any other material object.
 Even the material used to make it is controlled as all flags must be made from nylon and must not be lower than 122.4 grams/square kilogram.

 Furthermore, the flag must be inspected every 45 days.
 You cannot own it for more than six months without changing.
 The purpose of these rules is to ensure that the flag does not look worn out.

 As you ponder the laws governing the UAE flag, here is all that you need to know about Flag Day.

 #1: The story behind the design of the UAE flag

 As you look forward to walking around with the flag with pride, you might want to take a second to think about the flag’s designer.
 When Abdullah Mohammad first came up with the design, he had no idea that it would be picked as the UAE flag and hoisted high above all over the states.

 A total of 1,030 entries had been nominated, but most of these were in black and white.
-Abdullah Mohammad Al Maainah could not see the green and red colors which he felt had a meaning in the lives of Emirati people.
-His reason for these colors was to showcase Arab unity.
+Abdullah Mohammad Al Maainah could not see the green and red colours which he felt had a meaning in the lives of Emirati people.
+His reason for these colours was to showcase Arab unity.

 When his design was selected as the ultimate winner, he was none the wiser.
 Nobody contacted him on the 2nd of December 1971 when the first was raised at the Union House in Dubai and a second at the palace in the capital.